andrea96/blog/README.md

 # My personal blog
-To update the blog use the following command:
+To update the blog use the following commands:

 ```hugo```

 ```hugodeploy push```

+(Remember to update this repo too!)

 Note that hugodeploy needs a config file called hugodepoy.yaml (not in this repo because of the .gitignore).
 The template of hugodeploy.yaml is this: